mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/analyzing_ml_model_training_results.rst

 while also demonstrating how one can use a selection of the functions and classes in the module :mod:`emicroml.modelling.cbed.distortion.estimation`.
-In short, in this notebook we analyze machine learning (ML) model training results for the ML task of estimating distortion in convergent beam electron diffraction.
+In short, in this notebook we analyze machine learning (ML) model training results for the ML task of estimating distortion in convergent beam electron diffraction (CBED).

 In order to execute the cells in this notebook, a set of Python libraries need to be installed in the Python environment within which the cells of the notebook